 Repeat the last step once more before bed, this will be the last wrap.

 Day 3: Remove final bandage in the morning!
-You may now follow general aftercare below and start applying moisturizer.
+You may now follow general aftercare below.

-DO NOT apply moisturizer until the 3rd day (once done with the saran wrap process).
+DO NOT apply moisturizer until day 3, or when done using saran wrap entirely.

 For the next two weeks: